badukaire/acct/README.md

 Blank lines are also ignored, therefore both comment and blank lines are encouraged to improve readability.

-# columns format
+# items format

-Each line on the files is formed by *columns* or components.
+Each line on the files is formed by *items* or components.
 Each one has a well-defined format:

 * accounts : the account name, as described above, with